belsabbagh/Hurgada-GRND-Hotel/README.md

 ## Specifications ##
 ### 1. guests self service view ###
--  In this view the guests can make the check-in and check-out by himself/herself.
+-  In this view the guests can make the check-in and check-out by themselves.
 ### 2. receptionist view ###
 1. Login using his/her username and password.
 2. Search for any client using their name and/or the room.